80+ Unique Things to Do in California (Hidden Gems & Cool Places)

 Sarah Winchester, the widow of a firearms business owner, once lived in this mansion, which now hosts public tours.

-The Winchester Mystery House is thought to be incredibly haunted, although others disagree.
+The Winchester Mystery House is believed by many to be incredibly haunted, although others disagree.
 So much lore surrounds the house, and it seems many tales may not be true, but they are interesting and make for an exciting tour.

 See World-Record Waves at Mavericks Beach